leukipp/cortile/README.md

 ## Issues [![issues](https://img.shields.io/github/issues-closed/leukipp/cortile)](#issues-)
 It's recommended to disable all build-in window snapping features.
-In XFCE environments, they can be found under "Window Manager" > "Advanced" > "Windows snapping".
+In Xfce environments, they can be found under "Window Manager" > "Advanced" > "Windows snapping".

 If you encounter problems start the process with `cortile -vv`, which provides additional verbose outputs.
 A log file is created by default under `/tmp/cortile.log`.